williamyang1991/VToonify/README.md

 - `--style_id`: the index of the style image (find the mapping between index and the style image [here](https://github.com/williamyang1991/DualStyleGAN/tree/main/doc_images)).
 - `--style_degree` (default: 0.5): the degree of style.

-Here is an example to reproduce the VToonify-Dsd model on Cartoon style:
+Here is an example to reproduce the VToonify-Dsd on Cartoon style and the VToonify-D specialized for the 299-th cartoon style:
 ```python
 python -m torch.distributed.launch --nproc_per_node=8 --master_port=8765 train_vtoonify_d.py \
        --iter 30000 --stylegan_path ./checkpoint/cartoon/generator.pt --exstyle_path ./checkpoint/cartoon/refined_exstyle_code.npy \